 Your Medical Records

 - Request changes to your protected health information (PHI).
-You have the right to ask that your information not be given out, by contacting the Release of Information Unit.
+You have the right to ask that your information not be given out.
+To make this request, contact the Release of Information Unit at (734) 936-5490.

 Concern About Care or Service

 Michigan Medicine values collaboration among patients, family members and providers.
 We listen to our patients and families to let us know how we can improve.
 It is our aim to provide our patients and families with health care information in a manner and form that you can understand.
 We want you to be safe and receive the best medical care that we can provide.
 We also want to hear from you about what went well, or what could have been improved about your care while at Michigan Medicine.
 We encourage our patients and families to: